d4n3sh/thedaneshproject/content/posts/2007-01-05-another-nerdy-tattoo.md

   - 1047

 ---
 Would you want something like this?
-What&#8217;s next, format c:\ on your butt?
+What's next, format c:\ on your butt?